Inflation expected to slow down again after energy price fall

 “If we get through this, people will really start to see the benefit in their bank accounts, in their pockets, as inflation starts to fall.”

-On Tuesday, the ONS revealed that regular pay growth, which excludes bonuses, reached a record 7.8% compared with a year earlier, for the quarter to June.
+On Tuesday, the ONS revealed that regular pay growth, which excludes bonuses, reached a record 7.8 per cent compared with a year earlier, for the quarter to June.

-However, once inflation is taken into account, real wages were down by 0.6%.
+However, once inflation is taken into account, real wages were down by 0.6 per cent.

-Separate data on Tuesday from analysts at Kantar also recorded that the price of groceries slowed for the fifth consecutive month in the four weeks to August 6, but at 12.7% higher year-on-year it was significantly ahead of wage inflation.
+Separate data on Tuesday from analysts at Kantar also recorded that the price of groceries slowed for the fifth consecutive month in the four weeks to August 6, but at 12.7 per cent higher year-on-year it was significantly ahead of wage inflation.

-Economists have said Tuesday’s wage inflation data will put further pressure on the Bank of England to ensure it can bring inflation under control, as it attempts to drag it back towards its 2% target rate.
+Economists have said Tuesday’s wage inflation data will put further pressure on the Bank of England to ensure it can bring inflation under control, as it attempts to drag it back towards its 2 per cent target rate.

-The central bank’s Monetary Policy Committee has already issued 14 interest rate hikes in a row to take the current base rate to a 15-year high of 5.25%.
+The central bank’s Monetary Policy Committee has already issued 14 interest rate hikes in a row to take the current base rate to a 15-year high of 5.25 per cent.

 The Bank of England is “nailed on” to increase interest rates in September, even if the ONS reports another sharp slowdown in inflation on Wednesday, according to James Smith, developed markets economist at ING.